This tutorial will show you:

 1. Click on the "Select page" command + button that is located on the right of the command.
 From the tool box that appears, choose the "Select" tool.

-2. Click on the "Next" button, on the page, to select this button.
+2. Click on the "Next" button on the page to select it.
 It will highlight in green when selected.

 3. Rename the "Select & Extract selection1" command by clicking on the text and typing in "button"

-4. Click on the + button on the "Select & Extract selection1" command.
+4. Click on the + button on the "Select & Extract button" command.
 Choose the "Click" tool from the tool box.

 5. It will ask you whether it's a "next page" button, on which you should click Yes, after which it will default to repeating the current template.
 Click on "Repeat Current Template".

 If you would like to stop the pagination at a specific page, you can change the number of repeats value which is one of the click command's options to something other than 0 (unlimited pages).
 For example, if you would like to click on the next button twice to scrape 3 pages of results in total (including the first page of the results), you can change the max depth value to 2:

 You can update the number of repeats on the click command after adding it by clicking on the command line as well:

 Download this Project